-- Verifying installation of libpq library

-- · Adding a database cluster

-- · Setting default actions for error conditions (optional)
+- · Verifying installation of libpq library - Preparing the PostgreSQL Server to support continuous archiving and PITR - · Adding a database cluster - Setting default actions for error conditions (optional)

 Verifying installation of libpq library

 The libpq library included in PostgreSQL contains a set of library functions that lets client programs submit queries to the PostgreSQL Server and receive the query results.
 Because the plug-in acts as a client and uses the libpq library, ensure that your PostgreSQL installation contains the libpq library, whether it installed on Linux, UNIX, or Windows.
 If the library is not installed, you might encounter a "Required Library Not Found" message while using the plug-in.
 For more information, see your PostgreSQL documentation.